 Many business owners view the asset turnover ratio as yet another tool for learning more about cash flow and profitability.
 This makes sense since both figures deal with the cost of generating revenue.
 Improving your ratio will, therefore, likely improve cash flow and profitability.
 If you wanted to determine why your business’s cash flow or profitability has improved or dwindled as of late, you might consider examining your asset turnover ratio.

 Financial institutions might look at your asset turnover ratio when mulling over your application for business funding.
-After all, institutions usually search for as much evidence as they can find to solidify an applicant’s positive cash flow.
-Additionally, this information will tell institutions that the leader of the company knows exactly how to keep that cash flow in good shape.
+After all, institutions usually search for as much evidence as possible to solidify an applicant’s positive cash flow.
+Additionally, this information will tell institutions that the company’s leader knows exactly how to keep that cash flow in good shape.

 The formula could also play an especially prevalent role for younger businesses seeking small business loans.
 These businesses might not have the highest revenue.
 But their ratio could show that they have the management skills to get there.

 Unlike other critical financial figures, most businesses only measure their asset turnover ratio once per year.
 Thus, making just one or two large purchases within that time frame can significantly skew your current ratio.
 And as any experienced business owner knows, it’s extremely common for businesses to suddenly have to put up various large sums of cash for necessary expenses.
 Examples include equipment, new employees, renovations, or other conventional startup costs.

 These expenditures can profoundly affect your asset turnover ratio, even if they occurred several months before doing your calculations.
 In such cases, your ratio would not accurately reflect the overall efficiency of your business.

 Again, every industry has its standards for asset turnover ratios.
 But while the specific benchmark might differ from business to business, virtually all companies follow the same logic: higher = better.